newlandsvalley/purescript-school-of-music/README.md

     instrumentName = 'violin' | 'viola' ....
 ```

+All keywords start with an upper-case letter.
+Variables (which represent a repeatable section of music) start with a lower-case letter.

 See the DSL tests for example usage.

 This attempts to give a convenient representation for lines of music and chords, whilst still retaining the ability to control whole phrases (however built).
 If this works out, we can then build in the further control mechanisms that are supported by the API.

 The DSL is very experimental and likely to change.
-There are all sorts of directions where we might take it - for example to define music 'functions' which would then be called later in the body of the tune.

 Back End
 --------